seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ### Test Calculate Row Total:
  Methods: calculateRowTotal()
- Description: Verifies that the calculateRowTotal method accurately computes the sum of values within a specified row using a mocked Values2D object.
+ <br>Description: Verifies that the calculateRowTotal method accurately computes the sum of values within a specified row using a mocked Values2D object.

 ### Test Create Number Array:
  Methods: createNumberArray()